Travel Agency Software: Choosing Tools for Booking, Tour Building, Accounting, and Marketing

 TravelWorks: BSP-ARC support and group planning

 TravelWorks allows you to easily control travel agent commissions, even in complex cases, such as sharing commissions between different agents.
-To sell flights, US agencies have to be accredited by the Airlines Reporting Corporation (ARC) or Billing Settlement Plans (BSP) by IATA for agencies outside of the US.
+To be eligible to sell flights, agencies must have accreditations from the Airlines Reporting Corporation (ARC) in the US or Billing Settlement Plans (BSP) by IATA outside of the US.
 TravelWorks supports BSP-ARC management and exception reporting that automatically identifies errors.
 It also simplifies group planning with templates.

 Targeted at companies in all sectors, OnlineInvoices also offers advanced features to travel agencies.
 You can send invoices to tourists and partners via email and receive payment by credit card, PayPal, Stripe, or bank transfer.
 You can analyze travel data to locate the most popular hotels and sights and assign each agent to accomplish specific tour services as well.

 How is travel customer relationship management different from any other?
 Why can’t you use one of the traditional solutions from Zoho, HubSpot, or Salesforce?
 Every industry has marketing properties that can’t be covered by one universal tool.
-So, what to look for in a travel CRM system?
+So, here are the capabilities to look for in a travel CRM system:

 Let’s see how existing solutions help travel agencies solve marketing challenges.

 Zoho’s Travel Agency CRM: Comprehensive tool from an industry leader

 One of the biggest CRM providers, Zoho has a targeted Travel Agency CRM with features beneficial for companies selling travel services.
 Here you’ll find a lead-capturing machine that gets all inquiries made via your website directly into a CRM with the ability to distribute them among your agents.

 Zoho Travel Agency CRM interface.